S1monG/improved_cd/README.md

 Improved cd to be used in terminal.
 See zoxide for a similar build.

+fix so that cdd will cache history of paths already searched for in a file and check that file when running to speed up the process for directories that are often visited.

 It will by default search all the way down and if there are multiple folders with that name it will let you chose for example if you search for a directory 'japan' :
 [1] path/japan